koding/koding/docs/docs/database-vm-schema-setup/index.md

 In this example we will create a **Stack** with a single VM acting as a database server.
 In this example we will cover:

 1. Creating a Stack
-2. Editing Stack `user_data` section to install MySQL server whenever a VM is created using that Stack
+2. Editing Stack `user_data` section to install MySQL server whenever a VM is built
-3. Using custom variables to create a database table and to place a file in user's home folder
+3. Using **Custom Variables** to create a database table and to place a file in user's home folder

 ### Table of contents